 Caitlin McGrath is the executive director of the theater and a board member of the nonprofit.
 She is also a Greenbelt resident and professor of cinema and media studies at the University of Maryland.
 She describes the result of the project as a single-screen community-based cinema showing a wide variety of independent, art-house, foreign and educational films, as well as the hosting of film series, classes and community events.
 “Our goal is to best serve our community, and the best way to do that is by showing a wide variety of films that appeal to different groups,” McGrath says.

 Completed in 1938, the Old Greenbelt Theatre is an iconic building in Greenbelt, MD, a federally planned New-Deal-era community.
 Its architecture is known as Streamlined Moderne which celebrated modern, machine-age design of the day.
-The core of Old Greenbelt was declared a National Historic District in 1997, with the Theatre a prominent reminder of a bygone era of cinema as well as a living institution.
+The core of the City of Greenbelt was declared a National Historic District in 1997, with the theatre a prominent reminder of a bygone era of cinema as well as a living institution.

 The Theatre, like the supermarket and many other enterprises, initially was run as a cooperative, with members working together to staff the Theater, to make decisions about which films to show, and to determine what concessions to sell.
 The first screening, which took place on September 21, 1938, was Little Miss Broadway, the musical drama starring Shirley Temple.

 When the cinema converted to digital, it could no longer view archival movies (which will never be digitized) due to a projection process damaging to the film.
 So in a previous fund-raiser, the Greenbelt added a “reel-to-reel” operation using two identical projectors.
-Now it can play anything and may be the only theater able to make that claim in the whole Washington, D.C. area, besides the big institutional theaters – AFI and the Library of Congress.
+Now it can play anything and may be the only theater able to make that claim in the whole Washington, D.C. area, besides the big institutional theaters – the American Film Institute and the Library of Congress.

-Art House Cinema Solutions is the best CRM solution in the business, offering fully integrated concessions POS, ticketing, screen scheduling, marketing, fundraising, membership and volunteer management.
+Art House Cinema Solutions provides the best CRM program in the business, offering fully integrated POS concessions, ticketing, screen scheduling, marketing, fundraising, membership and volunteer management.
 Designed specifically for Art House Cinemas, our solution is highly affordable and has no expensive per ticket costs.
 Reports also provide another valuable management tool.
 Diamond Ticketing Systems provides the cinema with online ticketing capabilities and, through our Diamond Donate product, the Friends of the Greenbelt Theatre non-profit now has an additional resource for raising funds and offering programs to benefit this historic institution.